 What kind of maintenance is involved?
 Watering?
 Fertilizing?

-Once established, rain gardens and native shoreline plantings are low maintenance, but they do require some care, especially in the first two years.
+Once established, rain gardens are low maintenance, but they do require some care, especially in the first two years.
 For the first two years, weed control is the main concern.
 Native plantings take their time growing up – they tend to grow their deep root systems first and then worry about growing up and flowering.
 For this reason, your planting can look sparse and leave space open for annual weeds like foxtail, ragweed, and lambsquarters.
 If these weeds are only present in small quantities, hand pulling or spot spraying with herbicide will keep them under control.
 If the entire planting contains weeds, it may need mown at 10 inches high once in June, July, and August the first year or two.
 Mowing at this height cuts off the top of weeds before they set seed, but doesn’t hurt the native plantings, which aren’t that tall yet.
 By year three, the native plants should be filling in and weeds will have a harder time taking hold.
 The site will still need monitored for weeds, but pulling or spot spraying should be sufficient for their control.

-The native plants in your rain garden or shoreline will not need to be fertilized once they are established.
+The native plants in your rain garden will not need to be fertilized once they are established.
 Stormwater carries many nutrients and therefore rain gardens are already fertilized regularly.
-One benefit of rain gardens/shorelines is they help remove or take up excess nutrients/fertilizers in stormwater.
+One benefit of rain gardens is they help remove or take up excess nutrients/fertilizers in stormwater.
 Fertilizing them with additional fertilizer would defeat the garden’s purpose as a stormwater treatment method and would actually end up feeding the weeds more than the native plants you are trying to encourage.

 If the weather is very dry for extended periods of time (greater than a month), you may need to water your native plants.
 The amount of water they needs will depend on the plants you choose.
 Native plants are adapted to a wide range of conditions, so they will only need watering in the driest seasons.
 Drought tolerant plants need to grow deep roots during the first two years to withstand dry periods.
 Overwatering may discourage this important growth.
 Those that are used to having their “toes” wet should be placed in the lowest part of the garden.
 Plants that like drier soil are placed on the banks of the garden and can withstand some wet and very dry conditions.